sshahryiar/ATSAMD21G18A-MicroPython-on-Atmel-ARM/README.md

-This is my very little effort to get MicroPython up and running on ATSAMD21G18A ARM Cortex M0 Microcontrollers from Microchip (formerly Atmel).
+This is my very little effort to get MicroPython (using Adafruit Feather M0's firmware) up and running on ATSAMD21G18A ARM Cortex M0 Microcontrollers from Microchip (formerly Atmel).
 Due to limited memory resources, I could only check the internal hardware and nothing fancy.